 ProductPlan will automatically update the percent complete for all linked Bars and Containers once a day at 5 AM UTC.
 You may also manually sync your information at any time from your integrations page.
 Note that only the owner of a roadmap can run the manual sync.

-Admins on Enterprise Plans can set newly created roadmaps to default to 0% Percent Complete.
+Admins on Professional and Enterprise Plans can set newly created roadmaps to default to 0% Percent Complete.
 You'll find this in your Account Settings under the Roadmaps tab.

 In order to calculate the percentage complete we use the following rules: